 Luckily, the small intestine can heal.
 Although this can take up to a year, many people start to feel better after just a few days on a gluten-free diet.
 But feeling better doesn't mean that people with celiac disease can eat foods containing gluten again.
 The genes that cause the disease are in the body and the immune system continues to react to gluten, so the symptoms and problems will return if someone with celiac disease starts eating gluten again.

 The good news about celiac disease is that many favorite foods, like birthday cake and pizza, can be prepared without gluten.
 So if you have celiac disease, you can still find ways to enjoy most of your favorite foods — you just need to do some research and be aware of what's in them.

 Here are four things you should do if you have celiac disease:

 If you have celiac disease, you don't have to limit yourself to eating at home.
 With experience and knowledge, you'll be able to figure out which dishes at restaurants or friends' homes contain gluten.
-You may even have some restaurants in your town that offer gluten-free dishes on their menus.
+Some restaurants in your town might offer gluten-free dishes on their menus.